JamesCalingo/blog/posts/2023-10-31_go_go_something_something.md

 To “get around” this, many languages have methods that change the case of letters in a string (i.e. a "to*Other*Case" method).

-C. Putting in more than one character.
+3. Putting in more than one character.

 We’re expecting only one letter as an answer, so we should account for if the player “fat fingers” an answer (like “we”), or worse, tries to somehow cheat by doing something like trying to guess “thequickbrownfoxjumpedoverthelazydog” since the answer’s gotta be in there somewhere, right?